Skip to main content

 • Installed cURL on your development machine

-To test your integration, you need to create at least one trade in the sandbox environment.
-Use the following steps to create a trade:
+To test your integration, you need to create at least one trade.
+Use the following steps to request a tradable quote, sign the Permit2 typed data, and create the trade.

-Request a quote for a trade from USDC to EURC using the create a quote endpoint.
-You should provide a value for the amount parameter in either the from or to fields, but not both.
-The following is an example request for a quote:
+Request a tradable quote for a trade from USDC to EURC using the create a quote endpoint.
+Provide a value for the amount parameter in either the from or to fields, but not both.
+Set type to tradable to receive an executable quote.
+Include a recipientAddress for tradable quote requests.
+The recipientAddress is the wallet address that receives the destination currency (EURC in this example) after the trade settles:

 curl --request POST \